 Tip #1: Don’t guess and dream: design

 Most people wildly overestimate their talents when it comes to their spatial awareness.
 If you have a house in mind, and are planning to start with a blank canvas or completely redesigning it, don’t just use your imagination of how it could be.
-Instead, use a house design software, such as Foyr and see what is actually possible.
+Instead, use house design software, such as Foyr, and see what is actually possible.